SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/EventData/getStateValues.md

 so.topic: reference
 ---

+# EventData.getStateValues()

 This method returns a Map containing all state values of the EventData object (i.e. custom values).